K2Ratus/notepad/readme.md

 ### Making async API requests

 I have tried to wrap most requests in ES6 `Promises`, or variations on that.
-An important promise-like object is `dn.pr_auth`, this is a `SpecialPromise` isntance, which can be `resolved` and `rejected` multiple times.
+An important promise-like object is `dn.pr_auth`, this is a `SpecialPromise` instance, which can be `resolved` and `rejected` multiple times.
 As with regular promises, whenever it is resolved the callbacks registered with `.then(success)` are triggered, with each being triggered exactly once, even if `dn.pr_auth` is resolved multiple times.
 And, as with regular promises, if `dn.pr_auth` has already been resolved at the moment that the `.then(success)` is registered, it will be triggered immediately.
 Finally, the `dn.pr_auth` has two special event listeners: `on_error` and `on_success`, these are called every time the authentication process fails or is successful (respectively).

 This behaviour allows us to have actions that wait on the auth token being valid, but if an auth error occurs at a later date we can set the promise to invalid and begin the re-authentication process.
 Any actions added after the failure point will await the resolution of the new promise.
 [The implementation could possibly have been written in terms of ES6 `Promises` rather than raw JS, but the JS implementation is fairly simple so has its merrits.]